All Confidentiality Agreements Protect Your Valuable Information

-- All information that is exchanged verbally, electronically, or through any other means
+All information exchanged verbally, electronically, or through any other means;

-- Information that has been observed by the signing party, either at the office or our on site visits
+Information observed by the signing party, either at the office or our on site visits;

 There are many different ways to define confidentiality.
 Some are more ambiguous than others, and it is often necessary to use multiple definitions.
 You might even tailor your definition to refer to very specific types of information that are relevant to your business.

-The following are examples of the time you will need to hire a non-disclosure contract or confidentiality agreement lawyer:
+For example, the following are examples of the time you need to hire a non-disclosure contract or confidentiality agreement lawyer when: